Star Fox Command

-is a shoot 'em up video game, the fifth game in the Star Fox series, published by Nintendo for the Nintendo DS in 2006 and 2007.
-Star Fox Command was announced at the E3 2006 conference, under the name Star Fox DS.
-Command is the first Star Fox game for a handheld, and supports the Nintendo Wi-Fi Connection, making it the first online Star Fox game.
-The game was re-released for the Wii U Virtual Console service in 2015.
+is a 2006 shoot 'em up video game developed by Nintendo and Q-Games and published by Nintendo for the Nintendo DS.
+The fifth installment in the Star Fox series, Command is the first installment released for a handheld, and supports the Nintendo Wi-Fi Connection, making it the first installment with online multiplayer.
+The game was re-released for the Wii U's Virtual Console service in 2015.

 The game follows Fox McCloud attempting to defend the galaxy from aliens known as the Anglar.
-Q-Games originally worked on Intersect, which Nintendo decided to turn into a DS game.
+Q-Games worked on Intersect, which Nintendo decided to turn into a DS game.
 The game was generally well-received; it has achieved an average score of 76% from GameRankings, a reviews aggregate.